TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-ios.md

 ### Token Registration

-* Register the issued VoIP token information to the Toast Cloud server.
+* Register the issued VoIP token information to the NHN Cloud server.
 * VoIP function does not require separate user permission and agreement information.

 #### Specification for Token Registration API